Some wonderful people.

 In the private sector Brian worked in communications, government relations, marketing, and sales management roles with a number of technology companies and start-ups.

-In the philanthropic arena, Brian worked for the national United Jewish Appeal, the Illinois Council Against Handgun Violence, the United Jewish Communities and the American Israel Public Affairs Committee.
+In the philanthropic arena, Brian worked for the Jewish Federations of North America, national United Jewish Appeal, the Illinois Council Against Handgun Violence, the United Jewish Communities and the American Israel Public Affairs Committee.

 Brian was a long time board member of a Chicago Jewish day school, as well as the founding board member of a new synagogue in Chicago.
 He also helped found the Charita-Ball which raised millions for cancer research.
 He has three children, lives in the Chicago area and his proudest career moment was teaching Amy that there was such a thing as a Lollipop Tree.